Updated: Mar 3

 If you generally answer no to most these questions, you are unlikely to have developed the abandonment schema.
 Take our abandonment schema quiz, by CLICKING HERE.

 If you think the abandonment schema applies to you, start observing when it comes up in your daily life.
 Recognition is key to changing patterns that stop you from achieving your goals.
-To find out more about your own personal schemas, book a consultation with Dr. Terrighena on (852) 2715 4577 or email@example.com.
+To find out more about your own personal schemas, book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or email@example.com.